 - 1. Duties and responsibilities of the Shelter Manager will include, but are not limited to those listed below.
 The Shelter Manager shall accomplish his duties and responsibilities through his shelter organization.
 For disasters other than War, Greenville County shelters will be managed in accordance with ARC procedures. - a.
 Survey the shelter and maintain a record of any building damage or defects. - b.
-Receive shelterees and assume the role as leader/shelter manager. - c.
-Register shelterees to include names of all family members present and absent. - d.
+Receive individuals requiring shelter and assume the role as leader/shelter manager. - c.
+Register individuals requiring shelter to include names of all family members present and absent. - d.
 Obtain list of specialties of any volunteers that could be utilized in the operation of the shelter. - e.
 Develop and implement plans to provide fresh air, water, food, sleep, sanitation, and medical care insofar as the conditions and resources of the shelter permit.
 Special needs, to include access, space and dietary; of the handicapped, mobility impaired and elderly must be addressed. - f.
 Establish a schedule and organize the people to carry out all shelter activities. - g.
 Maintain order and social standards. - h.
-Maintain morale of shelterees by providing for religious, recreational and social activities. - i.
-Pass on to the shelterees as much information as is available concerning the disaster situation, this may make them more content and assist them in coping with shelter living. - j.
+Maintain morale of individuals requiring shelter by providing for religious, recreational and social activities. - i.
+Pass on to the individuals requiring shelter as much information as is available concerning the disaster situation, this may make them more content and assist them in coping with shelter living. - j.
 Attempt to obtain information concerning the status of missing family members. - k.
-Maintain a log of all activities and actions occurring during the shelter period. - I. Prepare and disseminate reports as necessary.
+Maintain a log of all activities and actions occurring during the shelter period.

-- 1) Initial Shelter occupancy reports will be made to the School District Superintendent or other designated agency of the Mass Care Annex, as soon as possible.
-Additional reports should include, but not be limited to:

-- (a) Numbers (by sex) sheltered (total)

-- (b) Names of shelterees

-- (c) Status of feeding, water, sanitation, health and medical and fallout, when requested.

-- 2) After action reports should include:

-- (a) Length of stay

-- (b) Number of shelterees

-- (c) The conditions surrounding the different aspects of shelter living with recommendations for improving sheltering procedures.

-- (d) Expenses incurred.
+- I. Prepare and disseminate reports as necessary. - 1) Initial Shelter occupancy reports will be made to the School District Superintendent or other designated agency of the Mass Care Annex, as soon as possible.
+Additional reports should include, but not be limited to: - (a) Numbers (by sex) sheltered (total) - (b) Names of individuals requiring shelter - (c) Status of feeding, water, sanitation, health and medical and fallout, when requested. - 2) After action reports should include: - (a) Length of stay - (b) Number of individuals requiring shelter - (c) The conditions surrounding the different aspects of shelter living with recommendations for improving sheltering procedures. - (d) Expenses incurred.